lequocduyquang/microgo/README.md

 ## Installation

-Use Makefile for build and start
+Use Makefile in /project for build and start

 ```bash
 make up_build